-- The City is responsible for the water main and the portion of the water service pipes located on public property. - The Homeowner is responsible for the portion of the water service pipes located on private property.
+- The City is responsible for the water main (made of cast iron) and the portion of the service line located on public property. - The Homeowner is responsible for the portion of the water service line located on private property.

 FOR MORE INFORMATION: